This article is part of the Ultimate Guide to Hip Pain Relief.

 Whether you are looking for non-surgical treatment options to eliminate stiffness and aches or considering having joint replacement surgery to stop your pain, IBJI's hip specialists can help.

 Ready to get started?
 Let's figure out what's causing your hip pain together.
-Make an appointment today with one of our orthopedic doctors, and get a personalized, comprehensive plan for treating your hip pain.
+Schedule online today with one of our orthopedic doctors, and get a personalized, comprehensive plan for treating your hip pain.

 You might also like …